ykgautam09/simple-note-taking-api/README.md

     ```

 ### Usages
-After running to server, navigate to `/api-docs` to start using REST endpoints
+After running to server, navigate to `/api-docs` to start using REST endpoints using swagger UI